 Aims & objectives

-To monitor the health of the Musandam peninsula’s reefs, its fish and invertebrate communities so that informed management, education and conservation decisions can be made by the government and NGOs.
+To monitor the health of the Musandam peninsula’s reefs, its fish and invertebrate communities so that informed management, education and conservation decisions can be made by the government.

 Although popular myth has Arabia down as a vast, flat and empty expanse of sand (and oil), Oman is quite different.
 In fact, there is a wide range of contrasting landscapes: high mountains, beaches, the desert landscapes of the Empty Quarter, coral reefs and even tropical habitats, where the monsoon touches Oman in the extreme south.

 The 650 kilometre coastline of the Musandam peninsula is strewn with rocks and coves, gradual steps, steep rocky slopes and cliffs that plunge to great depths all over the fjord-like landscape.
 The coral reefs that grow along the margins of this stunning landscape are still relatively untouched as influences such as industrial-scale fishing, pearl or scallop extraction or large numbers of recreational divers have not wreaked their destructive influence there.
 The area is therefore a prime target for studying intact reef ecosystems, conserving them for future generations and using them in the education of people locally and all over the world.

 Overall the scenery can only be described as spectacular with 1,000 m high, solid rock peaks dropping straight into the sea.
 Below the water, coral reef development around the Musandam is one of the best in all of the north-western Indian Ocean.
 More than 100 species of hard corals form the framework of a complex coral community lining most of the rocky shores.
 Most coral communities are very diverse and show few signs of environmental stress.
 Some communities are dominated by branching hard corals, whereas in others, massive, slow growing colonies form the basis of the community.